-What is feline panleukopenia?
+What is panleukopenia?

 The term panleukopenia means a decrease in the number of all of the white blood cells in the body.
 White blood cells play a major role in immunity and are important in defending against infections and diseases.

-"Severe panleukopenia, white blood cell numbers may drop from the normal of several thousand per milliliter of blood to just a few hundred."
+"In severe panleukopenia, white blood cell numbers may drop from the normal of several thousand per milliliter of blood to just a few hundred."

 In severe panleukopenia, white blood cell numbers may drop from the normal of several thousand per milliliter of blood to just a few hundred.
 This makes an affected cat extremely vulnerable to other infections.